tinymce/tinymce-docs/advanced/usage-with-module-loaders.md

 );
 ```

 What this does is more or less the same thing as the command line stuff above - it copies the skins directory from `node_modules/tinymce` to your output directory as defined in your Webpack configuration.
-This is handy because you can easily move the output directory of your build without having to manually copy over the skins folder - webpack will take care of it for you.
+This is handy because you can easily move the output directory of your build without having to copy over the skins folder manually - webpack will take care of it for you.

-Unfortunately we haven't found any equivalently easy-to-use way to handle this for Browserify builds, but please use the "Contribute to this page"-link at the top of this page and make a pull request if you have any ideas.
+Unfortunately, we haven't found any equivalently easy-to-use way to handle this for Browserify builds, but please use the "Contribute to this page"-link at the top of this page and make a pull request if you have any ideas.

 ### Minification with UglifyJS2

 [UglifyJS2](https://github.com/mishoo/UglifyJS2), one of the most popular JS minification tools, will corrupt TinyMCE unless `ascii-only` is set.

 This can happen when it is used directly or through module bundler.
-In [Webpack](https://webpack.github.io/), `-p` CLI option cannot be used to bundle TinyMCE and instead you'll need to configure minification explicitly:
+In [Webpack](https://webpack.github.io/), `-p` CLI option cannot be used to bundle TinyMCE, and instead, you'll need to configure minification explicitly:

 ```javascript
 plugins: [